veropetit/BeStarsMiMeS/10-WhatDoTheSpectraLookLike.md

 3. We have also identified stars for which the vsini we have listed seems to be wrong.

 	> Patrick has reestimated the vsini by eye and the results have been recorded in the `vsini-estimate` column.
 Stars with `very bad` listed could not be estimated and their vsini will remain `adopted-vsini`.
-The results are shown in the [vsinicorrections.pdf]()FIX LINK
+The results are shown in the [vsinicorrections.pdf](https://drive.google.com/file/d/1-8hWHfCDbZbzotqSyBnnhvNA7b4e7DVU/view?usp=sharing)

 ## Look at the comparison between the observation and the computed noisy synthetic spectra.

-The notebook [10-NormalizedSpectra](https://github.com/veropetit/BeStarsMiMeS/blob/master/10-Spectra-Data-vs-hybrid-plots%20and%20Halpha%20and%20TESS/10-Normalized-spectra.ipynb) Part 2 makes a PDF called [NormalizedSpecta_CII_DataVSynth.pdf](https://drive.google.com/file/d/1VhZMLk1IcdSYZOmOP7tYBC5F3YuT4-QH/view?usp=sharing)FIX LINK with the same graphs as above, but with the noisy synth model spectrum overplotted.
+The notebook [10-NormalizedSpectra](https://github.com/veropetit/BeStarsMiMeS/blob/master/10-Spectra-Data-vs-hybrid-plots%20and%20Halpha%20and%20TESS/10-Normalized-spectra.ipynb) Part 2 makes a PDF called [NormalizedSpecta_CII_DataVSynth.pdf](https://drive.google.com/file/d/1unQ_iq1EzPsgkd5N4Zg21b8zWVC9wurE/view?usp=sharing) with the same graphs as above, but with the noisy synth model spectrum overplotted.

 In the [Report on the spectra and model comparison](https://docs.google.com/presentation/d/1lHtzSIiz-eaCwGxALbdUbKNwxVJCBCuztwmTjRraakA/edit?usp=sharing) document, we also identify cases where: